 Parents or Social Care workers can refer.
 A discussion with a Manager to arrange a taster session, then the client to decide if The Yume Project activities are suitable for their needs.

 Referrals and queries are normally answered within a few days.
-From there a taster session is offered, then if the client wishes to use the services a contract is created.
-On receipt of the completed contract and confirmation of funding information, the service can begin.
+From there a taster session is offered, then if the client wishes to use the services a client details document is created, -on completion by client of that document and confirmation of client's funding information, the service can begin.

 Charges start from £54 per day, or for one-to-one service, from £18 per hour.
 All charges are based on the individual client's needs.
 The Yume Project signpost parents/carers to get help from the relevant people at West Berkshire Council.